-If the T1-init timer expires at "A" after the INIT or COOKIE ECHO chunks are sent, the same INIT or COOKIE ECHO chunk with the same Initiate Tag (i.e., Tag\A) or State Cookie shall be retransmitted and the timer restarted.
-This shall be repeated Max.Init.Retransmits times before "A" considers "Z" unreachable and reports the failure to its upper layer (and thus the association enters the CLOSED state).
+If the T1-init timer expires at "A" after the INIT or COOKIE ECHO chunks are sent, the same INIT or COOKIE ECHO chunk with the same Initiate Tag (i.e., Tag\A) or State Cookie is retransmitted and the timer is restarted.
+This is repeated 'Max.Init.Retransmits' times before "A" considers "Z" unreachable and reports the failure to its upper layer (and thus the association enters the CLOSED state).

-When retransmitting the INIT, the endpoint MUST follow the rules defined in Section 6.3 to determine the proper timer value.
+When retransmitting the INIT chunk, the endpoint MUST follow the rules defined in Section 6.3 to determine the proper timer value.

 5.2.
-Handle Duplicate or Unexpected INIT, INIT ACK, COOKIE ECHO, and COOKIE ACK
+Handle Duplicate or Unexpected INIT, INIT ACK, COOKIE ECHO, and COOKIE ACK Chunks

-During the life time of an association (in one of the possible states), an endpoint may receive from its peer endpoint one of the setup chunks (INIT, INIT ACK, COOKIE ECHO, and COOKIE ACK).
-The receiver shall treat such a setup chunk as a duplicate and process it as described in this section.
+During the life time of an association (in one of the possible states), an endpoint can receive from its peer endpoint one of the setup chunks (INIT, INIT ACK, COOKIE ECHO, or COOKIE ACK).
+The receiver treats such a setup chunk as a duplicate and process it as described in this section.